arshadhs/arshadhs.github.io/content/technology/nfsOnRaspberryPi.md

----
-title: "NFS on Raspberry Pi"
++++
+title = 'NFS'
-date: 2013-09-05T22:43:00
+date = 2013-09-05T22:43:00
-tags: [RaspberryPi, samba, file-sharing, storage]
-categories: [tutorials, raspberry-pi]
-summary: "How to turn your Raspberry Pi into a simple and effective network file server using Samba."
+tags = ["RaspberryPi", "samba", "file-sharing", "storage"] categories = ["tutorials", "raspberry-pi"] summary = "How to turn your Raspberry Pi into a simple and effective network file server using Samba."
----
++++

 # 📁 NFS on Raspberry Pi